nasa/fmdtools/README.md

 ### Prerequisites

-FFERMAT requires Python 3 to run.
+fmdkit requires Python 3 to run.

 It also uses the following packages to be installed on Python 3: